christianhaitian/EmulationStation-fcamod/README.md

 - Localisation (French actually supported)
 - OSK : On-screen Keyboard.
 - Fixed : Don't show Games what are marked Hidden in gamelist.
+- Added a star icon before the name of the game when it is a favorite.
 - Corrected favorites ( and custom lists ) management.
 - Don't show Directories that contains only one Game : just Show the game.
 - Case insensitive file extensions.
+- Stop using "sortname" in gamelists.
+It is useful.

 **Windows specific :**
+- Natively portable.
+If file ".emulationstation/es_systems.cfg" relative to the exe folder.
 - Simplified "Quit" menu item ( no more popup asking to restart or turn off Windows )
 - Windows is now "Windowed No border" by default.
 On Windows, Exclusive fullscreen can be annoying...
 - Stop using _wsystem for launching games.
 Run games with ShellExecuteEx instead ( avoids command window )
 - Add an option to leave ES open with a black screen "Loading..." when launching games ( avoids showing windows desktop )
 - Don't load all fields in Medadata Editor ( too tricky to use on windows, better use an external tool ).
+- With some Nvidia GPUs when VSYNC is active, SDL_GL_SwapWindow takes a lot of CPU : Introduce a smart calculation based on display frequency to reduce the time SDL_GL_SwapWindow has to wait.
+This saves a lot of CPU load.

 Je crois que c'est à peu près tout...